cfjedimaster/raymondcamden2018/_posts/2012/10/10/2012-10-10-PhoneGap-Parsecom-and-Push-Notifications.md

 <b>Do not worry about the com.borismus.webintent folder.
 You will not have it yet and we'll come to that later.</b>

 You don't normally need to edit this file if you use the AppLaud plugin.
-If you built the project by hand following the <a href="http://docs.phonegap.com/en/2.1.0/guide_getting-started_android_index.md.html#Getting%20Started%20with%20Android">PhoneGap Android guide</a> then you have already worked with this file a bit.
+If you built the project by hand following the <a href="http://docs.phonegap.com/en/2.1.0/guide_getting-started_android_index.md.html#Getting{% raw %}%20Started%{% endraw %}20with%20Android">PhoneGap Android guide</a> then you have already worked with this file a bit.

 Get this file open, and do the following: